jonathanburns/blog/_posts/2024-12-11-how-rollups-actually-work.md

 <div class="dialogue right">
   <img src="https://emerald-frequent-panther-621.mypinata.cloud/ipfs/bafybeihfgmywf6lpgx3k2p6j23qw636x3hg3jap2vwhufi4izyj3ifnwoy" alt="drawing">
-  <p>Yeah, but then on our fork, I can still use a DEX to swap the worthless wrapped eth for a native token.
+  <p>Yeah, but then on our fork, I can still use a DEX to swap the worthless wrapped ETH for a native token.
 Now I have the valuable ETH on the bridge fork, but I <i>also</i> have valuable native tokens on our fork.
 I doubled up.</p>
 </div>

 <div class="dialogue left">